Service Desk Automation: 15 Proven Strategies to Transform IT Support

 Automated Response Templates and Chatbot Deflection

-Chatbots deflect tickets by answering common questions before they reach agents.
-Conversational AI interprets requests, searches connected knowledge sources, and delivers contextual responses instantly.
+AI agents resolve routine requests before they ever enter a queue.
+AI agents interpret intent, determine whether knowledge retrieval or execution is required, and either provide an answer or complete the requested action automatically.
 Employees ask questions in a Slack DM or chat interface and receive answers drawn from documentation without waiting in a queue.
 When the bot can't answer, it escalates by creating a ticket automatically.

 Workflow Automation for Access Requests and Approvals